 - 1. Flammable and oxidizing, and pyrophoric gases, that are stored in pallets and cylinders. - 2.
-Chemical storage rooms where several 100s of liters of concentrated acids, bases, organic solvents, and oxidizers are stored. - 3.
-Chemical waste effluent treatment plantprocessing waste acids and bases. - 4.
-Electronic circuit boards (PCBs), electrical distribution panels and electrical UPS battery bank with a combined load of 750 kVA

-5. Water pumps, compressed dry air plant, vacuum plants and some HVAC related equipment Any fire and smoke-detection system must account for the range of hazards and must be designed keeping the geography (placements) of the hazards.
+Chemical storage rooms where several 100s of liters of concentrated acids, bases, solvents, and oxidizers are stored. - 3.
+Chemical waste effluent treatment plant processing waste acids and bases. - 4.
+Electronic circuit boards (PCBs), electrical distribution panels and electrical UPS battery bank with a combined load of 750 kVA - 5.
+Water pumps, compressed dry air plant, vacuum plants and some HVAC related equipment Any fire-suppression system must account for the range of hazards and must be designed keeping the geography (placements) of the hazards.
 For a more in-depth understanding and audit, vendors can visit the facility with prior appointment.
 Contact Dr. Savitha P, GF-20, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India. (savithap@iisc.ac.in).
-Technical Requirements

-1. Main application a) Continuously monitor and detect any fire/smoke in the facility within seconds. b) Interface with the building software so that the fire-alarm is triggered automatically. c) The system should be very sensitive.
-Provide quantifiable metric of sensitivity. d) The system should conform to some industrial safety standard, e.g. i) Industrial Risk Insurers IM.17.1.1 Guiding Principles for the Protection of Semiconductor Manufacturing Facilities ii) SEMI S14-1016 - Safety Guidelines for Fire Risk Assessment and Mitigation for Semiconductor Manufacturing Equipment iii) NFPA 318, Standard for the Protection of Cleanrooms, National
+Technical Requirements 1.
+Main application a) Suppress any fire in the facility within seconds. b) Interface with the building software so that the fire-alarm triggers the suppression system automatically. c) Real-estate is very limited.
+System must have a low footprint. d) System should need minimal maintenance or upkeep.
+Systems that need regular replacements or spares will not be considered. e) System must be local and addressable.
+The BMS should be able to trigger the suppression in specific area.
+Blanket suppressions will not be considered. f) The system should conform to some industrial safety standard, e.g. i) Industrial Risk Insurers IM.17.1.1 Guiding Principles for the Protection of Semiconductor Manufacturing Facilities ii) SEMI S14-1016 - Safety Guidelines for Fire Risk Assessment and